-Fort Sanders Regional was the first facility in the area to combine CT and bi-plane angiography with a full-time neurointerventional radiologist to provide our region with new, minimally invasive options for treating stroke, aneurysms and other vascular diseases in the brain.
-With this system, neurointerventional radiology procedures can be performed that would previously require surgery and an extended hospital stay or would have been unavailable to certain patients.
+Fort Sanders Regional was the first facility in the area to combine CT and bi-plane angiography with a full-time neurointerventional radiologist to provide our region with minimally invasive options for treating stroke, aneurysms and other vascular diseases in the brain.
+With this system, minimally-invasive procedures can be performed preventing patients from undergoing surgery or an extended hospital stay.

 Bi-plane technology improves imaging and resolution, creating comprehensive 3-dimensional views of the blood vessels in the brain.
 Having a more precise picture of an abnormality makes it easier to diagnose and repair.
-A team of specialized technologists and nurses work to assist the performing radiologist with each procedure and all of our technologists are certified by the American Registry of Radiologic Technologists.
+A team of ARRT certified technologists and nurses assist the performing radiologist with each procedure.
 Micro-catheters are inserted through the groin and then guided to the area of treatment to either administer medications, coil aneurysms or retrieve clots.
-These new procedures often have very short hospitalization, all while keeping radiation exposure to a safe minimum and without major surgery.
+These non-surgical procedures often have very short hospitalization, all while keeping radiation exposure to a safe minimum .

 Bi-plane procedures include: